garbusa/cryptocurrency-wep-app/README.md

-# automated crypto web app news and portfolio manager
+# Simple news aggregator and portfolio manager for crypto currencies

 This project contains a web app which fetches news from different sources, a list of the top cryptocurrencies and its own portfolio manager.